 Execute the command ./bin/pc2wti.

-This starts the WTI webserver running, listening for team browser connections on the specified (or default) port.
+This starts the WTI server running, listening for team browser connections on the specified (or default) port.
 At this point teams should be able to open a browser window pointing to the WTI.
-The URL which teams should use will be http://<IP>:<port>, where <IP> is the IP address of the machine on which the WTI server is running and <port> is the port specified in the WTI’s pc2v9.ini file (default 8080).
+The URL which teams should use will be http://<IP>:<port>, where <IP> is the public-facing IP address of the machine on which the WTI server is running and <port> is the port specified in the WTI’s pc2v9.ini file (default 8080).

+Getting help with the WTI

+If you are having problems using the WTI, see the Appendix on Troubleshooting / Getting Help.

 Appendix O – Input Validators

+Overview

-PC2 allows the Contest Administrator to configure each problem so that it has associated with it an input validator.
+PC2 allows the Contest Administrator to configure each contest problem so that it has associated with it one or more input validators.
 An input validator is a program which is given, as input, a judge’s data file (that is, a data file which a team’s program is expected to read and process).
 The input validator program contains logic to make a determination, according to some set of rules, regarding the correctness of the judge’s data.

-Note that because the required judge’s test data file input format for each contest problem is unique, there is no “pre-defined input validator” in PC2 like there are predefined output validators.
-Essentially, every contest problem requires a custom (user-written) input validator.
+PC2 supports two types of input validators.
+First, PC2 contains an embedded copy of the VIVA Input Validator.
+VIVA supports a “pattern language” that allows a user to describe the required syntax of a judge’s data file; PC2 can be used to invoke VIVA with a specified pattern and display the results when the pattern is applied by VIVA to each contest problem judge’s data file.

+PC2 also supports custom input validators.
+A custom input validator is an external program, written by the Contest Administrator (or staff), which accepts as input a judge’s data file and returns an indication of whether the data file is “valid”.
+Custom input validators can be written in any language whose compiler (or interpreter) can be invoked from a command line.
+PC2 arranges that when a custom input validator is run, each judge’s data file is passed to the custom input validator; PC2 then displays the results.

+Each contest problem can be configured so that it does (or does not) have a VIVA pattern, and can also be independently configured so that it does (or does not) have a custom input validator.
+Note however that running an input validator is a manual process (input validators are never run automatically; see below), so if a problem is configured with both a VIVA pattern and a custom input validator the user must manually choose which one is to be executed.
+(Both may be executed, but each one must first be ‘selected’.)

-Note also that while it is a bit of work to write an input validator to verify that all judge’s test data files are valid, it can save a contest from disaster: if a last-minute change to a judge’s data file inadvertently introduces an illegality in the data, running an input validator will catch this – otherwise, it might not be caught until well into the contest (or not at all!)
+Note also that while it is a bit of work to write an input validator (or even to write a VIVA pattern) to verify that all judge’s test data files are valid, it can save a contest from disaster: if a last-minute change to a judge’s data file inadvertently introduces an illegality in the data, running an input validator will catch this – otherwise, it might not be caught until well into the contest (or not at all!)